jddunn/tenets/docs/blog/cursor-claude-setup.md

 ## Installation

-Install Tenets with MCP support:
+Tenets is an MCP server for AI coding assistants.
+Install with MCP support:

 ```bash
 pip install tenets[mcp]